Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - The mod does reuse only screws from the genuine camera shell, which is great !

 ## Funfacts
 - The MAC-GBD I used here came from another mod, so it was desoldered two times without that much precaution and soldered three times.
-On the other hand, I had one MAC-GBD dead after a single transplant (with another mod too, not this one).
-For this latter, I think it was yet dead on its initial board as it came from an "untested" camera (with traces of liquid damage).
-My conclusion is that the MAC-GBD is rather sturdy, but better test a camera before modding it to avoid nervous breakdown.
+My conclusion is that the MAC-GBD is rather sturdy.
 - The C10 "magic cap" is a well-worn subject of discussion among camera modders.
 Its very minimal value is supposed to be 22 pF, but caps and design have tolerances...
 So better choose a capacity far enough from that minimal value.

 ## Acknowledgements